lukso-network/lsp-smart-contracts/docs/contracts/LSP17Extensions/Extension4337.md

 function entryPoint() external view returns (address);
 ```

-Get The address of the EntryPoint contract.
+Get the address of the Entry Point contract that will execute the user operation.

 #### Returns